 E2Tech will hold conferences with speakers drawn from outside the region and exhibit Maine clean technology companies, suppliers, and partners.

 E2Tech will build an energy education communications tool/curriculum that communicates clean technology information and data in various formats and provides a fundamental understanding of clean technology businesses and economic issues in Maine.

 E2Tech will work with the Maine International Trade Center (MITC) to assist companies interested in export assistance, education, international trade shows, missions, and other types of international exposure for their products, services, and technologies.

 E2Tech will participate in national trade shows, facilitated meetings, trade association events, government agency functions, and other events.
 E2Tech will also work with private and public sector organizations to attract key clean technology prospects to Maine.

 E2Tech will work with the University of Maine and the existing Blackstone Accelerates Growth internship/fellows program to place 5 interns at E2Tech member companies each year.

 E2Tech will offer 90-day-long Innovation EngineeringTM Jump Start Programs to up to five E2Tech member companies each year to increase their odds of successfully introducing new products and services.

 E2Tech will provide a coordinated strategy to identify companies to connect with financial and business development assistance and help them through the process, including joint work that gets Maine clean technology entrepreneurs national attention.

-E2Tech will develop a plan to work with ACTION, MCED, Target Technology Center, Casco Bay Tech Hub, MRRA and other groups to place in-state and out-of-state companies in incubators, entrepreneurial and business accelerator programs.
+E2Tech will develop a plan to work with ACTION, MCE, Target Technology Center, Casco Bay Tech Hub, MRRA, and other groups to place in-state and out-of-state companies in incubators, entrepreneurial, and business accelerator programs.